wwcodemanila/WWCodeManila-PyCon2018-Data/README.md

 * Seaborn
 * Plotly

 The easiest way to obtain most of these is to install the [latest version of Anaconda](https://www.anaconda.com/download/).
 Simply download the corresponding executable for your operating system.
 For this workshop, we'll be using the Python 3.6.x version.
-The installer should guide your through the process.
+The installer should guide you through the process.

 Once you have installed Anaconda, you also need to install the Python library `plotly` for the visualization part.

 1. Open `Anaconda Prompt` from the Start menu (Windows) or open the `Terminal` application (Mac/Linux).
-2. Type the following, which should guide you through the installation process.:
+2. Type the following, which should guide you through the installation process:

 ```shell
 conda install plotly